1993 New England Patriots season

 The 1993 New England Patriots season was the franchise’s 34th season overall and 24th in the National Football League (NFL).
-The Patriots finished fourth in the AFC East Division with a record of five wins and eleven losses.
+The Patriots finished fourth in the AFC East Division with a record of five wins and eleven losses, improving on their 2–14 record from 1992 by only 3 wins.
+The Patriots began the 1993 season with a new color scheme, a new head coach, and a new starting quarterback.
+It began with the team's fourth head coach in five seasons.

 Offseason

 Sweeping off-field changes

-The Patriots closed their previous season with a 2—14 record amidst off-field turmoil.
+The Patriots closed their previous season with a 2–14 record amidst off-field turmoil.
 An unfavorable stadium deal without parking and luxury box revenues meant that the Patriots could not be competitive financially without a new facility.
 Owner James Orthwein demanded that Boston build a domed stadium downtown, and NFL Commissioner Paul Tagliabue said that time to build a new stadium was running out.
-Suspicion that the Patriots would move to St. Louis and become began during the 1992 season, and intensified as bidding for the league’s two 1995 expansion franchises heated up, with the general belief that the Patriots would be moved to St. Louis as the Stallions if that city lost its expansion bid.
+Suspicion that the Patriots would move to St. Louis began during the 1992 season, and intensified as bidding for the league’s two 1995 expansion franchises heated up, with the general belief that the Patriots would be moved to St. Louis as the Stallions if that city lost its expansion bid.
 There was also a proposal from businessman Fran Murray to move the team to Hartford, Connecticut where the state legislature backed a plan to build a 65,000-seat stadium downtown.

-The 1993 season was the first with the current Patriots logo and font (though a color change would be undergone in 2000).
+The 1993 season was the first with the current Patriots logo and font, although the team changed its colors in 2000.

 Sweeping changes were made in the organization before the season.
 All coaches from the 1992 season with the exception of Dante Scarnecchia and Bobby Grier were fired.
 Scarnecchia would become a special assistant while Grier would move to the front office.
 The new head coach was Bill Parcells, who had been a linebackers coach in Foxboro in 1980 under Ron Erhardt.

 The roster underwent substantial changes; among the holdovers from the 1992 season were Marv Cook, Ben Coates, Kevin Turner, Michael Timpson, Sam Gash, Greg McMurtry, Vincent Brown, Maurice Hurst, Leonard Russell, Bruce Armstrong, Mike Arthur, and Pat Harlow.
-The Patriots drafted Drew Bledsoe as the #1 pick and he was named starter.
+The Patriots drafted quarterback Drew Bledsoe as the #1 pick and he was named starter.